-In 2016, Jeff and Prince Lobel partner Hugh Gorman, III, were recognized as Lawyers of the Year by Massachusetts Lawyers Weekly for their representation of Federal Concrete, a woman-owned concrete company.
-On Federal’s behalf, Jeff and Hugh brought a constitutional and statutory challenge to the Commonwealth’s practice of permitting non-disadvantaged individuals to participate in a construction set-aside program for women- and minority-owned firms.
+In 2016, Jeff and Prince Lobel partner Hugh Gorman III were recognized as Lawyers of the Year by Massachusetts Lawyers Weekly for their representation of Federal Concrete, a female-owned concrete company.
+On Federal’s behalf, Jeff and Hugh brought a constitutional and statutory challenge to the Commonwealth’s practice of permitting nondisadvantaged individuals to participate in a construction set-aside program for female- and minority-owned firms.
 As a result of a preliminary injunction they obtained, disadvantaged construction companies were given new opportunities to compete for government contracts.

 Jeff frequently represents journalists seeking access to public records and court filings.
 Through Prince Lobel’s legal hotline for the New England Newspaper and Press Association, Jeff helps reporters negotiate for access and appeal from the denial of requests under the state’s public records law.
 Jeff has also successfully represented the press, including the New York Times and the Boston Globe, in proceedings to unseal court documents.

-Jeff has handled many cases under the Massachusetts Anti-SLAPP law, which protects citizens and writers against lawsuits based on their exercise of the right to petition the government.
+Jeff has handled many cases under the Massachusetts Anti-SLAPP law, which protects citizens and writers against lawsuits aimed at intimidating their exercise of the right to petition the government.
 In 2012, working as a cooperating attorney with the ACLU of Massachusetts, he secured dismissal of a defamation claim brought by the owner of a racetrack against a critic of expanded casino gaming, in the first known application of the Massachusetts Anti-SLAPP law to a social media post.

 Jeff frequently teaches and writes about issues involving First Amendment rights and media law.
 In 1994, the American Civil Liberties Union of Massachusetts awarded Jeff the David Burres Civil Liberties Award.
 Jeff is also a member of the Board of Editors of the Boston Bar Journal.